xtangle/devbox/README.md

    - One of the questions asks to provide a user-specific provisioning script.
 This is an optional shell script that runs on the guest machine after all other provisioning is finished.
    - To force to re-configure your VM, either rename or delete the `.vm-config.yaml` file.

-## Enable creation of symlinks on shared folders
+## Enable creation of symlinks in shared folders

 By default, only administrators on Windows machines are able to create symbolic links.
 To add your user, follow these steps: